 For the sinks and faucets, we decided on these from American Standard and they have a wonderful vintage and modern detailing.
 I won’t in this post, but we go into a lot of detail about why we chose these sinks and faucets here.

 The vanity lights were actually one of the first items I picked out for the space.
 They perfectly embody both the classic vintage aspects and the modern shaping that I wanted.

 Well, there’s our modern classic bathroom makeover.
 While I may add some shelves over the toilet or the wall switch eventually, there is no timeline on that and I am perfectly happy with how it is today.
 I am thinking it’s time for a glass of wine and a long soak to enjoy the view.

 What do you think of our new bathroom space?

 - Beveled Edge Subway Tile (with white unsanded grout)

-- Glass Shower Niche Tile
+- Glass Shower Niche Tile (no longer available)

 - Grey Ceramic Tile and Pencil Tile (Shower Niche walls)

 - Enamel Bathtub (we researched this for days and posted a guide here, only available online)